viditasingh/Get-your-github-card/README.md

 ## Usage
 1. Navigate to the homepage
 2. Click on "Usercard" in the navigation
-3. Enter a GitHub username in the URL (e.g., /user/johndoe)
+3. Enter a GitHub username in the URL (e.g., /usercard/johndoe)
 4. View the generated profile card with user details

-## Customization
-- Update the UI or add more GitHub profile details in src/App.jsx.
-- Change styles in src/index.css or use Tailwind utility classes.
 ## License
 This project is for educational purposes only.